-- 13. FILL_MISSING: A real number specifying the value to be assigned to model grid points that received no interpolated value, for example, because of missing or incomplete meteorological data.
-Default value is 1.E20. - 14.
-Z_DIM_NAME: For 3-dimensional meteorological fields, a character string giving the name of the vertical dimension to be used for the field on output.
-Default value is num metgrid levels. - 15.
-DERIVED: Either yes or no, indicating whether the field is to be derived from other interpolated fields, rather than interpolated from an input field.
-Default value is no. - 16.
-FILL_LEV: The fill_lev keyword, which may be specified multiple times within a table section, specifies how a level of the field should be filled if that level does not already exist.
+13. FILL_MISSING : A real number specifying the value to be assigned to model grid points that received no interpolated value, for example, because of missing or incomplete meteorological data.
+Default value is 1.E20.

+14. Z_DIM_NAME : For 3-dimensional meteorological fields, a character string giving the name of the vertical dimension to be used for the field on output.
+Default value is num_metgrid_levels.

+15. DERIVED : Either yes or no, indicating whether the field is to be derived from other interpolated fields, rather than interpolated from an input field.
+Default value is no.

+16. FILL_LEV : The fill_lev keyword, which may be specified multiple times within a table section, specifies how a level of the field should be filled if that level does not already exist.
 A generic value for the keyword takes the form DLEVEL:FIELD(SLEVEL), where DLEVEL specifies the level in the field to be filled, FIELD specifies the source field from which to copy levels, and SLEVEL specifies the level within the source field to use.
-DLEVEL may either be an integer or the string all.FIELD may either be the name of another field, the string const, or the string vertical_index.
+DLEVEL may either be an integer or the string all.
+FIELD may either be the name of another field, the string const, or the string vertical_index.
 If FIELD is specified as const, then SLEVEL is a constant value that will be used to fill with; if FIELD is specified as vertical_index, then (SLEVEL) must not be specified, and the value of the vertical index of the source field is used; if DLEVEL is 'all', then all levels from the field specified by the level_template keyword are used to fill the corresponding levels in the field, one at a time.
-No default value. - 17.
-LEVEL_TEMPLATE: A character string giving the name of a field from which a list of vertical levels should be obtained and used as a template.
+No default value.

+17. LEVEL_TEMPLATE : A character string giving the name of a field from which a list of vertical levels should be obtained and used as a template.
 This keyword is used in conjunction with a fill_lev specification that uses all in the DLEVEL part of its specification.
-No default value. - 18.
-MASKED: Either land or water, indicating whether the field is invalid over land or water, respectively.
+No default value.

+18. MASKED : Either land, water, or both.
+Setting MASKED to land or water indicates that the field should not be interpolated to WRF land or water points, respectively; however, setting MASKED to both indicates that the field should be interpolated to WRF land points using only land points in the source data and to WRF water points using only water points in the source data.
 When a field is masked, or invalid, the static LANDMASK field will be used to determine which model grid points the field should be interpolated to; invalid points will be assigned the value given by the FILL_MISSING keyword.
-Default value is null (i.e., the field is valid for both land and water points). - 19.
-MISSING_VALUE: A real number giving the value in the input field that is assumed to represent missing data.
-No default value. - 20.
-VERTICAL_INTERP_OPTION: A character string specifying the vertical interpolation method that should be used when vertically interpolating to missing points.
+Whether a source data point is land or water is determined by the masks specified using the INTERP_LAND_MASK and INTERP_WATER_MASK options.
+Default value is null (i.e., the field is valid for both land and water points).

+19. MISSING_VALUE : A real number giving the value in the input field that is assumed to represent missing data.
+No default value.

+20. VERTICAL_INTERP_OPTION : A character string specifying the vertical interpolation method that should be used when vertically interpolating to missing points.
 Currently, this option is not implemented.
 No default value.

-21. FLAG_IN_OUTPUT: A character string giving the name of a global attribute which will be assigned a value of 1 and written to the metgrid output if the interpolated field is to be output (output=yes).
+21. FLAG_IN_OUTPUT : A character string giving the name of a global attribute which will be assigned a value of 1 and written to the metgrid output if the interpolated field is to be output (output=yes).
 Default value is null (i.e., no flag will be written for the field).